Pros and Cons of Artificial Turf Fields

 A trend that is continuing to gain momentum is artificial turf fields.
 From NFL stadiums to local parks, artificial turf fields are becoming a popular choice and seem to be replacing natural grass fields at a rapid rate.

-Artificial turf fields are composed of polyethylene plastic grass and a 'crumb rubber' usually made of up to 10,000 recycled tires in a single field.
+Artificial turf fields consist of polyethylene plastic grass and a crumb rubber, typically made from up to 10,000 recycled tires in a single field.

-Although artificial turf fields have gained traction for several municipalities and sport franchises, some are still skeptical of their safety and sustainability.
-There are several pros and cons of artificial turf fields and understanding them can help you choose the best option for your next turf project!
+Although artificial turf fields have gained traction with municipalities and sports franchises, some remain skeptical about their safety and sustainability.
+Understanding the pros and cons of artificial turf fields can help you choose the best option for your next turf project!

 Pros of Artificial Turf Fields

-There are many upsides to having an artificial turf field instead of natural grass, including:
+There are many advantages to having an artificial turf field instead of natural grass, including:

-Artificial turf fields are a more expensive option than natural grass upfront, but the maintenance to maintain them is small in comparison to grass fields.
-Typically, an average artificial soccer or football field would cost $800,000 to $1 million.
-However, you get this money back in the long-run since there is no need to water, cut, fertilize, or spray pesticides on the field each season.
-This cuts back on costs, energy, and time to upkeep, leaving more time to play!
-Most often, owners can break even within five to seven years of installing an artificial turf field.
+While the initial cost of artificial turf fields is higher than that of natural grass, the ongoing maintenance is significantly lower.
+The average cost for an artificial soccer or football field typically ranges from $800,000 to $1 million.
+However, this investment pays off in the long run since there is no need to water, mow, fertilize, or apply pesticides each season.
+This reduces costs, energy, and time for upkeep, allowing athletes more time to play.
+Most turf field owners can break even within five to seven years after installation.

-Artificial turf fields are not weather dependent.
-You do not need sun or rainwater to grow the grass and the field never gets muddy.
-Underneath the artificial turf is a layer of crushed gravel that helps with stormwater drainage.
-Gravel is porous and helps retain excess stormwater.
-Because of the effective drainage system, this allows more games to be played on the field without weather delays affecting it.
+Artificial turf fields are not affected by weather conditions.
+They do not require sunlight or rain to thrive, and the field remains dry and free of mud.
+Beneath the artificial turf is a layer of crushed gravel that aids in stormwater drainage, as gravel is porous and retains excess water.
+This effective drainage system allows for more games to be played without weather-related delays.

-Artificial turf fields provide a consistent playing field.
-Natural grass can have divots, patches of thick grass, and patches worn down by use.
-This could lead to more safety hazards and injuries.
-With artificial turf fields, the field is always even and the pitch remains the same no matter the wear and tear.
-This keeps athletes safe and provides a level playing field for all participants.
+Artificial turf fields provide a uniform playing surface.
+Natural grass can develop divots, patches of thick grass, and worn areas, leading to safety hazards and injuries.
+Artificial turf maintains an even field, providing a reliable pitch regardless of wear and tear, keeping athletes safer and ensuring a level playing field for all participants.

 Cons of Artificial Turf Fields

-Due to the rubber crumb, artificial turf fields can be a heat hazard in summer months.
-On a 98 degree day, the field temperature can rise up to 120 degrees making it less comfortable to play on.
-Studies have shown that synthetic turf material can be up to 37 degrees higher than the air temperature.
-This can make it harder for athletes to stay hydrated during the heat of the day.
+The rubber crumb in artificial turf can pose a heat hazard during the summer months.
+On a 98-degree day, field temperatures can soar to 120 degrees, making it uncomfortable for players.
+Studies indicate that synthetic turf can be up to 37 degrees hotter than the ambient air temperature, affecting athlete hydration during hot days.

 Experience with Artificial Turf Fields

 J.M.
-Thompson, general contractors in NC, have become subject matter experts on artificial turf fields.
-We have constructed 20+ artificial turf fields for sporting facilities and municipalities.
-One is Barton College's artificial football field in Wilson, NC.
-This artificial turf field was the first one to be installed in Wilson, NC.
-The field is utilized for football, men and women's soccer, and men's and women's lacrosse for both Barton College and the City of Wilson.
-Another project that has sharpened our expertise of artificial turf fields is Pleasant Park in Apex, NC.
-This 92-acre park for the Town of Apex includes six multi-purpose artificial fields.
-In Holly Springs, J.M.
-Thompson was part of the Parrish Womble Park renovation where we installed the largest artificial turf field in NC totaling three football fields in length.
-These multi-purpose fields can be used for several different town sports and events.
+Thompson, general contractors in NC, have become subject matter experts on artificial turf fields, having constructed over 20 such fields for sports facilities and municipalities.
+One notable project is Barton College's artificial football field in Wilson, NC, which was the first installed in the area and is utilized for football, men's and women's soccer, and lacrosse.
+Another significant project is Pleasant Park in Apex, NC, featuring six multi-purpose artificial fields.
+J.M.
+Thompson also renovated Parrish Womble Park in Holly Springs, installing NC's largest artificial turf field, spanning three football field lengths for multiple town sports and events.

 Why Choose Artificial Turf?
 Why Choose J.M.
 Thompson?